For those of you that have been the targets of SPAM or phishing or perhaps for those of you that are cyber defenders, how many times have you heard

 Giving of Data

-There are MANY more fields that could be included in this output but for our purposes you can see first and last names, email address, company and title.
+You can see first and last names, email address, company and position.
 Remember when I mentioned earlier about people signing up for LinkedIn with their personal emails?
-Ya…those are them in the output!
+Ya…if they changed the default setting in LinkedIn to share those, they would appear in the output (as the “[email protected]…” does)!
 Lesson here is when you connect to someone on LinkedIn, you give them a LOT of info about yourself.

 Now do you see why I’m restrictive about who I connect with on LinkedIn/social media?
 Ya.
 Any user of the LinkedIn system (not just premium users) can export their connections and do what I’ve done.
 Perhaps it is time to revisit all those connections in your LinkedIn profiles?